-The Project was noticed for a Public Hearing on January 14, 2018 per the requirements of Chapter 20-66 of the City Code.
+The notice for the Council's public hearing on the appeal was provided on or before April 26, 2019 per the requirements of Chapter 20-66 of the City Code.
 Notification of this public hearing was provided by posting an on-site sign, publishing notice in a newspaper of general circulation, mailed notice to surrounding property owners, electronic notice to parties that had expressed interest in projects taking place in this geographic area of Santa Rosa, and bulletin board postings at City Hall and on the City website.